jordanstephens/paleta/readme.markdown

     color6 = Paleta::Color.new(13, 57, 182)
     color7 = Paleta::Color.new(94, 161, 235)
     palette2 = Paleta::Palette.new(color6, color7)

+	# calculate similarity between Palettes
+	# Palette#similarity calculates the similarity between two Palettes and returns a
+	# value in 0..1, with 0 being identical and 1 being as dissimilar as possible
     palette1.similarity(palette2) # => 0.0046992695975874915

 See the [documentation](http://rubydoc.info/gems/paleta/ "Documentation").